What is source criticism?

 Question: "What is source criticism?"

-Source criticism is a specialized field of biblical studies that seeks to determine the sources used to develop the final form of the biblical text.
+Answer: Source criticism is a specialized field of biblical studies that seeks to determine the sources used to develop the final form of the biblical text.
 The source critic reads the book of Genesis, for example, and asks, “Where did the author get this information?
 What written documents and/or oral traditions contributed to the stories recorded here?”
 Source criticism was used first to analyze secular literature, but in the eighteenth century Jean Astruc began adapting the source critical method for use with particular books of Scripture.

 Because of source criticism’s development within academic circles, it has often been used without regard to important theological concerns such as the inspiration and inerrancy of Scripture.
 Further, some researchers have developed radical theories regarding the development of some portions of Scripture, leading conservative scholars to criticize the use of source criticism in biblical studies.

 Most notably, source criticism has been used to analyze the Torah, Isaiah, and the Gospels.
 Regarding the Torah, the first five books of the Old Testament, some scholars have arranged the contents to fit a theory of four unique sources (labeled J, E, D, and P).
 In doing so, these source critics deny Mosaic authorship of the Torah in favor of their idea that the books were developed by many writers/editors over many years.